BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Methodology

 The final category of extracted features consists of Boolean values, used to identify information that may or may not be provided by the account creator.
 For instance, we determine if the user account is protected, and verified, as well as extract information about the provided user location, profile URL, and whether the profile uses the default profile image.

-By employing this comprehensive feature engineering approach, we have maximized feature extraction while working with the limited profile information available through Twitter API v2.
-In total, we have extracted 49 unique profile features, representing the full set of features used before the feature selection process in the BotArtist model.
+By employing this comprehensive feature engineering approach, we maximize the feature extraction while working with the limited profile information available through Twitter API v2.
+In total, we extract 49 unique profile features Table \ref{tab:features}, representing the full set of features used before the feature selection process in the BotArtist model.